tranhuyducseven/substrate-next-template/README.md

-# DEVIN NextJS Template
+# Substrate NextJS Template

-> Helping when start new frontend project
+> Helping when start new substrate frontend project

-This is NextJS with React 18 template, which support auto format with eslint and intergrate `husky` for code checking before commit.
+This is NextJS with React 18 template, which support auto format with eslint and intergrte `husky` for code checking before commit.
 This will help in smooth out project building.

 ## Project detail